 Audio Journalism

-This section features my work for Illinois Public Media in both audio and web journalism, with a focus on impactful storytelling and immersive reporting that centers underrepresented voices.
-I cover the "Economy" and "Social Policy" beats.
-Curious?
-Check out my stories
+This section features my work for The Washington Post, HEARST, Illinois Public Media in both audio and web journalism, with a focus on impactful storytelling and immersive reporting that centers underrepresented voices.

 My most recent stories